Home is Key

 After years of studying the community need and operating a small permanent supportive housing residence, Homeward Bound has a housing solution that will provide stability, safety, and improved quality of life for 85 of our community’s most vulnerable homeless neighbors.
 The solution is Home is Key.

-Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of individuals housed have remained on there.
-Mission Hospital reported that by following the incedents of illness and/or injury for Homeward Bound clients a year before they were moved into housing and a year after, their emergency department visits decreased by 50%.
+Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of the residents there have remained housed.
+Mission Hospital reported that by following the incedents of illness and/or injury for Homeward Bound clients a year before they moved into housing and a year after, their emergency department visits decreased by 50%.
 A gentleman who was once the most arrested person in Asheville for nuisance crimes decreased his interaction with law enforcement by 83% after moving into the Woodfin.

 the average annual cost for one person living on the street the average annual cost of housing & support services for 1 person